elatov/elatov.github.io/_posts/2012-08-29-psod-failed-at-vmkdriverssrc_9vmklinux_9vmwarelinux_scsi-c2221-not-reached.md

 > 13.10.02.00.1vmw
 > 14.00.00.00.1vmw

-Even though version &#8220;13.10.02.00.1vmw&#8221; wasn&#8217;t on HCL for this device, we went ahead and installed it on our hardware and the PSODs haven&#8217;t happened for over two weeks now.
+Even though version "13.10.02.00.1vmw" wasn't on HCL for this device, we went ahead and installed it on our hardware and the PSODs haven't happened for over two weeks now.
 Here is the <a href="https://my.vmware.com/web/vmware/details?downloadGroup=DT-ESXI50-LSI-mpt2sas-131002001vmw&productId=24" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://my.vmware.com/web/vmware/details?downloadGroup=DT-ESXI50-LSI-mpt2sas-131002001vmw&productId=24']);">link</a> to that driver.
 Hopefully this helps someone out.